Alepacho/dbuil/README.md

-# BUILD
+# DBUIL
-BUILD is a small build automation program.
+DBUIL is a small build automation program.
 It's like Make, but uses json instead of Makefile.

 # Example

-This is an example of how `build.json` file look like:
+This is an example of how `dbuil.json` file look like:
 ```json
 {
   "variables" : {